Frequently Asked Questions

 Claims

 All claims are administered by TuGo Insurance, the managing administrator behind every Sacraw policy.
 Policies are underwritten by Industrial Alliance Insurance and Financial Services Inc.; TuGo handles fulfillment, claims service, and 24/7 emergency assistance.
-Sacraw Financial is the licensed broker — we help you buy the right policy.
-Once you need to file, everything runs through TuGo's ISO-9001 certified claims team directly.
+Sacraw Financial is the licensed agency — we help you buy the right policy.
+Once you need to file, everything runs through TuGo's claims team directly.

-Always call TuGo Assistance first, 24/7, before any non-emergency treatment:
+Always call Claims at TuGo first, 24/7, before any non-emergency treatment:

-These are TuGo's official emergency lines and are also printed on your policy confirmation.
+These are the current TuGo Assistance lines, also printed on your policy confirmation and kept current at sacraw.com/claims.
 In a life-threatening emergency, seek the nearest medical care first, then call as soon as you can.

-Log in to the myTuGo customer portal (tugo.com) to start, track, and upload documents for your claim.
-You can also email claims@tugo.com or call 1-800-663-0399 during business hours.
-Sacraw doesn't review or approve claims — we can help you locate paperwork if you're stuck.
+Log in to the myTuGo customer portal (tugo.com) to start, track, and upload documents for your claim, or call 1-800-663-0399 during business hours.
+Not sure where to begin?
+Email our team at info@sacraw.com — Sacraw doesn't review or approve claims, but we can help you locate paperwork and point you in the right direction.

 At minimum: your policy number, receipts for out-of-pocket expenses, itemized medical bills, proof of travel (boarding passes, itinerary), and any referrals or reports from the treating physician.
 For trip-cancellation claims: proof of the covered reason (medical note, death certificate, etc.) and original booking receipts.
 TuGo's portal lists the exact checklist when you open the claim.